any2api/any2api-cli/README.md

     docker run -dP mysql-api-impl

 The container is now running as a background process.
+Alternatively, you can use Vagrant:

+    vagrant up

+The API implementation is now running in a dedicated virtual machine.